 Assoc Prof Hui’s work is concerned with the classical tradition in European Renaissance culture.
 He is interested in how humanist authors absorbed and adapted the archive of antiquity in their literary works.
 His methodology is a deeply philological and transnational one—he has published across Latin, Italian, French, and English epic, drama, poetry and poetics.
 Some of the questions that guide his inquiry are: how are ideas transmitted across vast expanses of geography and chronology?
 What survives and what is lost in the afterlife of antiquity?
 How do poetic topoi, visual images, and theological symbols express the history of ideas?

-His second book, A Theory of the Aphorism (forthcoming, Princeton University Press, Fall 2018), is a short book on the shortest genre of all: the short saying.
+His second book, A Theory of the Aphorism (Princeton University Press, 2019) is a short book on the shortest genre of all: the short saying.
 It studies the ubiquitous yet under-explored form of the aphorism, one that pervades multiple literary traditions, from Heraclitus to Confucius, from Buddhist sutras to Pascal, from Nietzsche to Twitter.

 Articles and Book Chapters